DigitalInBlue/Celero/README.md

 }
 ```

-Celero will use the values from this baseline when computing a base lined measurement for the other two algorithms in the test group _DemoSort_.
+Celero will use the values from this baseline when computing a base-lined measurement for the other two algorithms in the test group _DemoSort_.
 However, when we run this at the command line, we will specify an output file.
 The output file will contain the measured number of seconds the algorithm took to execute on the given array size.

 Next, we will implement the Selection Sort algorithm.